 - New York Public Library: 100 great children’s books

 - Brooklyn Public Library: reading lists for kids ages 0-100

 - The Horn Book: sreading lists, divided by age

 - American Library Association: reading lists for K-8

 - School Library Journal “Invitations to Imagination”: list for K-3

 - Vintage summer reads (KC Edventures)

-- Rising Kindergarten summer reading list (Pragmatic Mom – the post includes links to all her other leveled summer reading lists)
+- Rising Kindergarten reading list (Pragmatic Mom – the post includes links to all her other leveled summer reading lists)